Elbridge Gerry: Colonial business and politics

-Congress and Revolution
+American Revolution

-Gerry was elected to the provincial assembly, which reconstituted itself as the Massachusetts Provincial Congress after British Governor Thomas Gage dissolved the body in October 1774.
-He was assigned to its committee of safety, responsible for ensuring that the province's limited supplies of weapons and gunpowder remained out of British Army hands.
-His actions were partly responsible for the storage of weapons and ammunition in Concord; these stores were the target of the British raiding expedition that sparked the start of the American Revolutionary War with the Battles of Lexington and Concord in April 1775.
-(Gerry was staying at an inn at Menotomy, now Arlington, when the British marched through on the night of April 18.)
+Gerry was elected to the provincial assembly, which reconstituted itself as the Massachusetts Provincial Congress after Governor Thomas Gage dissolved the body in October 1774.
+He was assigned to its committee of safety, responsible for ensuring that the province's limited supplies of weapons and gunpowder did not fall into British hands.
+His actions were partly responsible for the storage of weapons and ammunition in Concord; these stores were the target of the British expedition that sparked the start of the American Revolutionary War with the battles of Lexington and Concord in April 1775.
+(Gerry was staying at an inn at Menotomy, now Arlington, when the British Army marched through on the night of April 18.)
 During the Siege of Boston that followed, Gerry continued to take a leading role in supplying the nascent Continental Army, something he would continue to do as the war progressed.
 He leveraged business contacts in France and Spain to acquire not just munitions, but supplies of all types, and was involved in the transfer of financial subsidies from Spain to Congress.
-He sent ships to ports all along the American coast and dabbled in financing privateering operations against British shipping.
+He sent ships to ports all along the American coast and dabbled in financing privateering operations against British merchant shipping.

-Unlike some other merchants, there is no evidence that Gerry profiteered directly from the hostilities (he spoke out against price gouging and in favor of price controls), although his war-related merchant activities notably increased the family's wealth.
+Unlike some other merchants, there is no evidence that Gerry profiteered directly from the hostilities.
+He spoke out against price gouging and in favor of price controls, although his war-related merchant activities notably increased the family's wealth.
 His gains were tempered to some extent by the precipitous decline in the value of paper currencies, which he held in large quantities and speculated in.

-Gerry served in the Second Continental Congress from February 1776 to 1780, when matters of the ongoing war occupied the body's attention.
+Gerry served in the Second Continental Congress in Philadelphia from February 1776 to 1780, when matters of the ongoing war occupied the body's attention.
 He was influential in convincing several delegates to support passage of the Declaration of Independence in the debates held during the summer of 1776; John Adams wrote of him, "If every Man here was a Gerry, the Liberties of America would be safe against the Gates of Earth and Hell."
 He was implicated as a member of the so-called "Conway Cabal", a group of Congressmen and military officers who were dissatisfied with the performance of General George Washington during the 1777 military campaign.
 However, Gerry took Pennsylvania leader Thomas Mifflin, one of Washington's critics, to task early in the episode and specifically denied knowledge of any sort of conspiracy against Washington in February 1778.